NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/README.md

    docker-compose up
    ```

-   **Note:** The first startup will take several minutes as it imports the 465MB database file.
+   **Note:** The first startup can take 15+ minutes as it imports the 465MB database file.

 5. **Access the application:**